 Donna Noble eventually tracks down the Doctor by following strange and bizarre occurrences, figuring the Doctor will inevitably become involved.
 She's proven right in "Partners in Crime."

-While tracking down River Song in "Let's Kill Hitler", Rory and Amy argue about what possibly clues they could use to find her when a crowd of panicked people come running out of a restaurant, all in various states of undress.
+While tracking down River Song in "Let's Kill Hitler", Rory and Amy argue about what possible clues they could use to find her when a crowd of panicked people come running out of a restaurant, all in various states of undress.

-The Seventh Doctor had a companion named Ace, who was fond of incendiaries.
+The Seventh Doctor had a companion named Ace who was fond of incendiaries.
 Upon being captured, a large explosion rocked the building the villain had him in.
 "That sounds like my friend Ace.
 It has all of her subtle undertones."

-When asked how a character will locate the Doctor in the episode "The Crimson Horror."
+When asked how a character will locate the Doctor in the episode "The Crimson Horror":

 Vastra: To find him, she needs only ignore all keep-out signs.
 Go through every locked door and run towards any form of danger that presents itself.
-Strax: Business as usual then?
+Strax: Business as usual, then?
 Vastra: Business as usual.

 Incidentally, the Doctor is found very quickly with this method.

 In Castle, Alexis lets Ashley's rat escape.
 After she apologizes to him for losing his beloved pet and he forgives her, Martha's shriek is heard offscreen.
 Alexis and Ashley look alarmed, but Castle merely says, "Found him!"